avergnaud/CEH-notes/README.md

 There are dozens of different application layer protocols that enable various functions at this layer.
 Some of the most popular ones include HTTP, FTP, SMTP, DHCP, NFS, Telnet, SNMP, POP3, NNTP and IRC.
 Lots of alphabet soup, sorry.
 J I describe all of these and more in the chapter on higher-layer protocols and applications.

-As the “top of the stack” layer, the application layer is the only one that does not provide any services to the layer above it in the stack—there isn't one!
+As the "top of the stack" layer, the application layer is the only one that does not provide any services to the layer above it in the stack—there isn't one!
 Instead, it provides services to programs that want to use the network, and to you, the user.
 So the responsibilities at this layer are simply to implement the functions that are needed by users of the network.
 And, of course, to issue the appropriate commands to make use of the services provided by the lower layers.

 Key Concept: The seventh and highest layer in the OSI Reference Model is the application layer.
 Application protocols are defined at this layer, which implement specific user applications and other high-level functions.
 Since they are at the top of the stack, application protocols are the only ones that do not provide services to a higher layer; they make use of services provided by the layers below.